TravelingTechGuy/TravelingTechGuy/README.md

 # I'm the Traveling Tech Guy

-- 🔭 I’m currently working on a ways to share DeFi with people who are crypt-ignorant, but could benefit from higher interest rates.
+- 🔭 I’m currently working on a ways to share DeFi with people who are crypto-ignorant, but could benefit from higher interest rates.
 - 🌱 I’m currently learning React Native and Solidity.
 - 👯 I’m looking to collaborate on crypto initiatives, but open to any new idea.
 - 💬 Ask me about traveling the world and delivering tech services in 4 continents.